abpframework/abp/docs/en/tutorials/modular-crm/part-08.md

 }
 ````

-In this part, you will learn how you can make database-level JOIN operation on data of multiple modules, when their located in the same physical database.
+In this part, you will learn how you can make database-level JOIN operation on data of multiple modules, when their data located in the same physical database.

 ## The Problem